 Tina Whisnant - Pet Classes

 I was born in Massachusetts but got down to God's country, at age 9.
-I began to research dog training clubs in the 1980's, found CDTC, joined in '84 and has held various positions in the Club.
+I began to research dog training clubs in the 1980's, found CDTC, joined in '84 and have held various positions in the Club.
 I've developed and taught at least 8 different classes over the years.
 I have titled a German Shepherd, a mini Poodle, Borzoi, and Australian Shepherds.
 I have competed and titled in conformation, lure coursing, obedience, rally, nosework, and agility, as well as doing pet therapy with all 10 dogs since 1984 to the present and helping with the therapy dog testing which the Club does three times a year.
 As an AKC evaluator I can test for CGC and Tricks and intend to keep going as long as I have a dog to do sports with!